menu

 Demographics

-In terms of college education, Diamond is nearly on par with the US average for all cities of 21.84%: 18.53% of adults 25 and older in Diamond have a bachelor's degree or advanced degree.
+The percentage of adults in Diamond who are college-educated is close to the national average for all communities of 21.84%: 18.53% of the adults in Diamond have a bachelor's degree or advanced degree.

 The people who call Diamond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Diamond residents report their race to be White, followed by Asian.
 Important ancestries of people in Diamond include German, Irish, English, Italian, and Polish.